Create a Configurable Transaction

 Codes are unique per product, which means you can have two transactions with the same code but set for different products.

-3. Select the product you are working on.
-For this example, chose the P1 product.
+In the Product field, select the product you are working on.
+For this example, select P1.

 Important